Cinq à sept

-Cinq à sept (/fr/, literally 'five to seven') is a French-language term for activities taking place after work and before returning home (sometimes using overtime as an excuse), or having dinner (roughly between 5 and 7 p.m.).
+Cinq à sept (/fr/, literally 'five to seven') is a French-language term for activities taking place after work and before returning home (sometimes using overtime as an excuse).

 It may also be written as 5 à 7 or 5@7.

 In Quebec

 In Quebec French, the term stands for a social gathering.
 It may bring together friends or colleagues or may be organized around a specific event, such as a book launch or vernissage.
 Wine, beer, and cocktails are served along with finger foods and other hors d'oeuvres.
 Such a party held later may be named for the specific time (for example, six à huit, meaning "six to eight").

 A cinq à sept can be a formal gathering held in a wide range of public and private spaces, such as art galleries, university campuses, and places of work, but it is also commonly used more informally as a promotion in bars to attract patrons.
 The English equivalent might be a semi-formal "wine and cheese" gathering or an informal "happy hour".